 Structural movement

 Repair Category 1

-Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of a single visit.
+Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of the single inspection.

 Dampi ness, rot and infestation

 Repair Category 1

 Notes No evidence of significant dampness, rot or infestation was noted to any areas inspected.